The Agency Model Is Broken. Here’s What Works Instead.

 • owns outcomes, not tickets

-• stays long enough to feel consequences
+• stays long enough to feel the consequences

 This model aligns incentives.